Sadie T. M. Alexander: Biography

 In 1923, Mossell married Raymond Pace Alexander shortly after he was admitted to the bar, then returned with him to Philadelphia.
 Mossell received job offers from several Black colleges and universities, but none of them was located in Philadelphia, and she had no desire to leave her new family.
 So she stayed home for a year, did volunteer work, and eventually entered law school.

 She was the first African-American woman admitted to the University of Pennsylvania Law School.
-While a law student, the dean attempted to deny her participation on the law review, but her fellow students – including Philip Werner Amram, who was then editor-in-chief – insisted that she be allowed this honor, which she had earned.
+While a law student, the dean attempted to deny her participation on the law review, but her fellow students – including Philip Werner Amram, who was then editor-in-chief of the University of Pennsylvania Law Review – insisted that she be allowed this honor, which she had earned.
 In 1927, she was Penn's first African-American woman graduate, and the first to be admitted to the Pennsylvania Bar.

 Mossell Alexander practiced law from 1927 until her retirement in 1982.
 Upon admission to the Bar, she joined her husband's law practice as partner, specializing in estate and family law.
 They both were active in civil rights law as well.
 In 1928 she was the first African-American woman appointed as Assistant City Solicitor for the City of Philadelphia, serving to 1930.
-She was reappointed from 1934–1938.
-From 1943–1947, she was the first woman to serve as secretary of the National Bar Association.
-She was appointed to the Commission on Human Relations of the City of Philadelphia, serving from 1952–1968.
+She was reappointed from 1934 to 1938.
+From 1943 to 1947, she was the first woman to serve as secretary of the National Bar Association.
+She was appointed to the Commission on Human Relations of the City of Philadelphia, serving from 1952 to 1968.
 In 1959, when her husband was appointed to the Court of Common Pleas in Philadelphia, she opened her own law office.
 She continued to practice law independently until her husband's death in 1974.
 In 1976, she joined the firm of Atkinson, Myers, and Archie as a general counsel, where she remained until her retirement.

 Mossell Alexander died on November 1, 1989, at Cathedral Village in Andorra, Philadelphia, from pneumonia as a complication from Alzheimer's disease.
 She was buried in West Laurel Hill Cemetery.